bmarolleau/iws-liberty-security/README.md

 ```
 ![IWS TAI jwtbuilder ](./images/iws-security-jwtbuilder-jwtconsumer.jpg)

-- Note that here, the jwt builder that issues the JWT token use the same keystore than the TAI jwtConsumer.
+- Note that here, the jwt builder that issues the JWT token uses the same keystore than the TAI jwtConsumer.
 - The jwtBuilder and Consumer tags specifies the values that are expected for different claims; update the audiences and issuer values to match the JWT generator configuration.

 ### Use jwtBuilder to generate a JWT Token for a user